amplication/plugins/plugins/provisioning-terraform-gcp-repository-ar/README.md

 ## Configuration

-If a configuration is required, add it here.

 `repository_name` will determine the name of the container image repository, if unset it will default to the name of the generated service.

 `region` determines where the container image repository will be hosted.

-`project_id` determines in which project to place the container image repository.

 ## Usage